ensf-614-group11/AcmePlex/README.md

 # AcmePlex Movie Ticket Reservation System

 Welcome to the AcmePlex Movie Ticket Reservation System!
-This project is a Spring Boot application developed to provide movie theater ticket reservations.
+This project is an system to provide movie theater ticket reservations.
 The application allows users to search for movies, select theaters and showtimes, choose seats, and complete ticket purchases online.

 ## Table of Contents
 1. [Project Overview](#project-overview)